joakimk/osx_vs_linux_copy_cache_issue/README.md

 **Unexpected behavior**: Step 2/4 uses cache, but Step 3/4 does not.

+I have tried this the other way around as well (build on Linux, try to restore with cache on OSX) and seen the same behavior.
+It seems the image is built differently so the cache does not work when moving between the platforms.

 ---

-I tried it on a different OSX host:
+## Restoring it on another OSX host

 TODO